 If you move home and transfer your Offset mortgage

 If you apply to transfer – or port – your Offset mortgage to another property, we’ll set up a new Offset mortgage and savings account for you when the purchase is complete.

 - Let us know whether to cancel or transfer any existing standing orders and Direct Debits.
 We can’t do this without your permission.

-When your mortgage has been repaid, transferred to another property, or transferred to a non-Offset mortgage, we transfer your original Offset savings account into an instant access account.
+If your mortgage is repaid, transferred to another property, or transferred to a non-Offset mortgage, we’ll transfer your original Offset savings account into an instant access account.

 Is an Offset mortgage right for you?

-If you have some savings and you like the idea of paying your mortgage off early or paying less each month, an Offset mortgage could be right for you.
+But generally, if you have some savings and like the idea of paying your mortgage off early, or paying less each month, an Offset could be right for you.

 To find out more, call us on 0800 121 8899.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

 All of the information given is subject to our lending criteria and the specific terms and conditions of your mortgage.